MohaOnline/code-starter-kit/wp06/docs/wp-content/plugins/wp-fastest-cache/readme.txt

 18. Database Cleanup

 == Changelog ==
+= 1.2.1 =
+* refactroning of the condition that was added for Divi theme
+* <strong>[FEATURE]</strong> Add a hook system for creating a post cache by id [<a target="_blank" href="https://www.wpfastestcache.com/tutorial/create-a-post-cache-by-id-using-the-function-hook/">Details</a>]
+* to fix the issue of obtaining the latest version of the sitemap after a restart
+* to check if the intl extension is available for Cloudflare integration
+* to fix Warning: Undefined property: stdClass::$zone_id in cdn.php on line 227

 = 1.2.0 =
 * to make the Preload feature to be compatible with Sitemap Index
 * to hide the premium tab for the premium users